 Hafod and Cuddfan Cottages offer the ideal solution for two couples looking to holiday together but maintain some privacy.
 Meet up for walking and meals out whilst enjoying time together in your own little cottage.
 Cuddfan Cottage can accommodate a further 2 people in 1 twin bedroom and is available to book through us.

-Bring your wellies or walking boots, a map, and the dog and head out on to the stunning Sugar Loaf Mountain.
-There are numerous circular walks from the cottages and you can choose the level of difficulty.
+Bring your walking boots, a map, and the dog and head out on to the stunning Sugar Loaf Mountain.
+There are numerous circular walks to be enjoyed from the cottages and you can choose the level of difficulty.
 The summit of the Sugar Loaf is well worth the effort with views on a clear day extending to the Black Mountains in the North, the Cotswolds to the East, the Brecon Beacons to the West, and the Bristol Channel to the South.
-The cottages are also an excellent base from which to explore the rest of the Black Mountains, or hop in the car for 20 minutes and take on the iconic Brecon Beacons.
+The cottages are also an excellent base from which to explore the rest of the Black Mountains or hop in the car for 20 minutes and take on the iconic Brecon Beacons.

 A foodie's dream...

-There are four notably superb eateries within around 20 miles and many others for you to discover.
+There are four other notably superb eateries within a few miles and many others for you to discover.
 These include two Michelin starred restaurants, The Walnut Tree just over 5 miles away and The Crown at Whitebrook.
 The cottages are also within easy reach of the celebrated Bell at Skenfrith, Michelin pub of the year in 2007 and recipient of 2 AA rosettes.
-Finally, The Hardwick is just under 4 miles away and is another multi-award winning gastropub.
+Finally, The Hardwick is just under 4 miles away and is another multi-award-winning gastropub.